100+ Best Fundraising Ideas for Everyone in 2024

 With young people upgrading to newer and better models almost every year, this is a straightforward fundraiser that works well for schools.

 Set up a collection point, perhaps at your school, where people can drop off their old phones.
-Advertise your mobile phones recycling drive, making sure to highlight that the drive is for a good cause.
+Advertise your mobile phone recycling drive, making sure to highlight that the drive is for a good cause.
 Throughout the drive, keep people informed about the progress (e.g. 100 phones donated so far), and encourage further donations.

 Fundraising Potential: ++